ruifeng2357/VehiclePlateOCR/README.md

-# CarNoOCR
+# VehiclePlateOCR
-This is an android app to identify chinese car number.
+This is an Android & iPhone app to identify Chinese Vehicle Plate Number.

 ##Introduction